Forth-Standard/forth200x/special-memory-access.md

 `w>s` ( x -- n ) "w-to-s"

-   Sign-extend the 16-bit value in x to cell n.
+   Sign-extend the low-order 16 bits in x to the full cell width.

 `l@` ( c-addr -- u ) "l-fetch"